An Overview of the Different Health Care Providers:

 A MD studies the way in which your body functions and spends extensive hours on studying the medications that they prescribe.
 They spend less time on the anatomy of the body, the nervous system, nutrition and how the different pathways of the body work.
 They deal with your body when it is diseased and a DC deals with making your body healthy.

 A DC spends time in their studies on medications and their interactions, but less than an MD would.
 A DC spends extensive hours on anatomy, the nervous system, the skeletal system and how it functions.
 They also study extensively, nutrition and how different vitamins and minerals may aid your body to function in a more optimal manner.
 A DC does not prescribe medications but instead makes use of the body’s biochemical pathways to allow it to work properly.
 They do this by advising a patient on the correct supplements.
 A DC works on preventing health issues and an MD is there for a patient when they have a health issue.
 For instance, an MD waits until you have arthritis and loss of movement and pain associated with it to treat the issue with a pain killer.
 A DC advises a patient on lifestyle changes, exercises, stretches, strengthening, and supplements that allow the process of arthritis to be reduced or not happen at all.
-A DC works on the whole body’s muscle, skeletal, nerve system and as well guides a patient on proper nutrition and lifestyle.
+A DC works on the whole body’s muscular, skeletal, and nervous systems and as well guides a patient on proper nutrition and lifestyle.

 A DC works close at hand with your MD and a PT.